-These different ways in which people approach the process of communication, i.e. the process of conveying and taking in ideas and opinions, are called communication styles.
+These different ways in which people approach the process of communication, i.e., the process of conveying and taking in ideas and opinions, are called communication styles.

 If you don’t understand your own communication style, it’s difficult to be self-aware while conversing.

 Workplace communication is essential for the success of any project.
-According to some research, as many as 86% of employees feel that poor communication is the number one reason behind workplace failure.
+According to research, as many as 86% of employees feel that poor communication is the number one reason behind workplace failure.

 The truth is — no one wants to cause communication difficulties.
 They usually occur due to coworkers’ clashing styles, which can lead to many challenges.

 The differences in these styles can cause misunderstandings, resulting in costly mistakes and missed deadlines.
 In addition, they can obstruct company workflows, making it impossible to move on to the next stage and finish a project.

 Different ways in which employees communicate can also create workplace tension, confusion, and stress due to teammates not understanding each other’s motives or misinterpreting others’ remarks.
 In some cases, people may even feel threatened, offended, or underappreciated.

 In the long run, this can have a negative effect on a company’s employee retention, customer relationships, internal processes, sales, etc.